tableau/TabPy/docs/server-config.md

 TabPy can be configured to enable Arrow Flight.
 This will cause a Flight server to start up alongside the HTTP server and will allow for handling incoming streamed data in the Arrow columnar format.

+When authentication is enabled, Flight accepts the same credentials as HTTP.
+See [Authentication](#authentication).
+Failed Flight auth is rejected with gRPC `UNAUTHENTICATED` rather than HTTP 401.

+After a successful Basic call, Flight also returns an opaque session token in the response `authorization` header.
+A client may send that token back as a Bearer credential instead of repeating its Basic credentials.
+The token is server-issued, is not a JWT, and expires an hour after it is issued or when the server restarts.
+TabPy normally retains one active opaque token per username.
+A repeated Basic call returns the same token without extending its original expiry.
+During its final five minutes, Basic authentication rotates it to a fresh one-hour token while the prior token remains valid until its original expiry.
+This overlap is bounded to two tokens per username.

+Opaque tokens are not rechecked against the password file after issuance.
+Changing a password or removing a user therefore does not revoke an existing token before its one-hour expiry.
+Restart TabPy to revoke all issued opaque tokens immediately, and use `grpc+tls` so Basic and Bearer credentials are encrypted in transit.
+After expiry, the client authenticates with Basic again.

 **As of May 2023, the Arrow Flight feature can only be used by compatible versions of Tableau Prep.
 The Arrow Flight feature is not used by Tableau